godot-rust/gdext/ReadMe.md

     ```
     res://MyExt.gdextension
     ```

+### Examples

 We highly recommend to have a look at a working example in the `examples/dodge-the-creeps` directory.
 This integrates a small game with Godot and has all the necessary steps set up.

+API documentation can be generated locally using `cargo doc -p godot --no-deps --open`.

 Support for macOS is still ongoing, there is currently **no** support for Android, iOS or WASM.
 Contributions in this regard are very welcome!